roryprimrose/roryprimrose.github.io/_posts/2010-04-09-using-lambda-expressions-to-create-generic-exception-handling.md

 }
 {% endhighlight %}

 The trick here is to pass the Action method to a function that simply returns null.
-This function can then be used to pass to the InvokeWithLogging(Func<T>) method.
+This function can then be used to pass to the InvokeWithLogging(Func&lt;T&gt;) method.
 Job done.

 Given that this is very generic code, this can then be pushed out into a helper class that all service exception management and logging slices can use.